What is BC Arthritis?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking BC Arthritis (aspirin and caffeine)?
+What should I avoid while taking BC Arthritis?

 Ask a doctor or pharmacist before using any cold or allergy medicine, diet pills, or pain medication.
 Many medicines available over the counter contain aspirin or caffeine.
 Taking certain products together can cause you to get too much of this type of medication.
 Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, naproxen, or caffeine.